 Nurse practitioners are commonly charged with a host of duties that are crucial to delivering high-quality care to patients.
 Those tasked with the role typically take patient histories, perform physical exams and diagnostic tests, prescribe medications, and educate patients on important lifestyle choices that impact their health.
 They can also provide primary and specialty care independently, although the actual range of their allowed medical duties varies from state to state.
 The specialty care they provide can service children, pregnant women, or senior citizens.

 The finely-tuned skills of an NP can enable them to deliver high-quality care that may improve long-term patient outcomes.
 At the same time, these marketable skills can be fundamental for NPs to pursue roles that allow them to gravitate away from the average salary and toward the top tier in the field.
 There are several steps that highly skilled nurse practitioners can take to make the move toward this greater level of compensation.

 1. Pursue Continuing Education or Additional Certifications

-Nurse practitioners are required to have a master’s degree, and most states have licensing and certification requirements that nurses must meet.
-However, nurse practitioners can set themselves apart by pursuing certification in a specific area within the field.
+Nurse practitioners are required to have a master’s degree or Master of Science in Nursing (MSN), and most states have licensing and certification requirements that nurses must meet.
+However, nurse practitioners can set themselves apart by pursuing a nurse practitioner specialization certification in a specific area within the field.

 For instance, the National Board of Certification and Recertification for Nurse Anesthetists offers certification opportunities for nurses specializing in administering anesthetics, while nurses specializing in pediatrics can attain certification from organizations such as the Pediatric Nursing Certification Board.
 Holding additional certifications may enable nurse practitioners to be available for a broader spectrum of patients, which may allow them to develop skills that serve as valuable assets to their employers.